cube-drone/rt0/players-guide/src/gm/factions.md

 The enforcement arm of Moon Unit Zappa, the Executare are putatively responsible for keeping the peace on the Moon.

-You'll know them from their crimson utility shirts, blue gloves, and belts well-stocked with various and sundry weapons - tasers, batons, and pepper spray.
+You'll know them from their crimson utility shirts, baby blue gloves, and belts well-stocked with various and sundry weapons - tasers, batons, and pepper spray.
 They _would_ all carry firearms were it not for a handful of incidents early in the moon's history where a suddenly depressurized corner of Moon Unit Zappa claimed dozens of lives.
 Many still carry firearms, anyways.